ShewaleSnehal/US-Movies-and-TV-shows-Data-Analysis/README.md

 * Imported CSV dataset into Python environment.
 * Checked dataset structure and columns.
-* Explored rows, data types, and missing values.
+* Explored rows, data types and missing values.

 ---

 ## 2. Data Cleaning & Preprocessing

-Real-world datasets often contain null values, duplicate records, and inconsistent data.
+Real-world datasets often contain null values, duplicate records and inconsistent data.
 Data cleaning was one of the most important stages of this project.

 ### Tasks Performed: